 Mildew often goes unnoticed when it first begins to grow – as a grey or white powdery substance – but once it turns black or brown, it's more obvious.
 You can check that you're dealing with mildew by applying a tiny amount of bleach – if it's dirt, it will lighten or disappear; if it's mildew, it will be resistant.

 You might also detect mildew through a musty smell, too.
 As soon as you detect the smell, investigate.

-When to tackle mould and mildew removal – and when not to
+When to remove mould and mildew – and when not to

 If you catch an infestation early, here's how to get rid of mould: you can tackle it yourself, but you should protect yourself from mould spores by wearing goggles, rubber gloves and a mask over your nose and mouth; open windows, but keep doors closed to prevent spores spreading to other rooms.

 You should only get rid of mould yourself if it's caused by condensation and covers an area less than one square metre.
 Never remove the mould or mildew yourself if it's caused by a sewage leak or other contaminated water.
 Bear in mind that some moulds and mildews are toxic and can cause allergies and respiratory problems.